Latteralus/OneWorld/ProjectDocumentation/OneWorld_Change_Log.md

 ## Change History

+### 2026-07-29 - Vercel deployment fixes for `apps/web`

+**Spec sections touched:** none - deployment infrastructure, not spec-governed game rules.

+**What changed:** first deploy attempt of `apps/web` to Vercel failed three times in sequence, each fix surfacing the next problem:

+1. **"No Output Directory named 'public' found."** Vercel couldn't auto-detect a single Next.js app from the monorepo root and fell back to treating the project as a static site (which defaults to expecting a `public` output folder; Next.js outputs to `.next`).
+Fixed by adding `apps/web/vercel.json` (`framework: "nextjs"`, plus `installCommand`/ `buildCommand` overrides that `cd ../..` and run `pnpm turbo run build --filter=@oneworld/web`, per Vercel's documented pnpm/Turborepo monorepo pattern) and setting the Vercel project's Root Directory to `apps/web` (dashboard setting, not repo config - done by the user during project import).
+2. **Lockfile/workspace-root ambiguity warning** during the now-succeeding local build ("Next.js inferred your workspace root... detected multiple lockfiles"), caused by a stray lockfile outside the repo on the dev machine.
+Harmless locally but a real risk on Vercel - a misdetected tracing root can silently drop workspace-package files from a serverless function's deployment bundle, producing a build that succeeds but crashes at runtime.
+Fixed by pinning `outputFileTracingRoot` explicitly in `apps/web/next.config.ts` to the monorepo root.
+3. **`Error: Invalid environment configuration: DATABASE_URL: Required`** even with the variable correctly set in Vercel Project Settings.
+   Turborepo 2.x only passes env vars through to a task's process that are explicitly declared in `turbo.json`; ours only declared `NODE_ENV`, so every other var (`DATABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY`, etc.) was silently stripped before `next build` ran - confirmed by Turborepo's own build warning naming every stripped var, and independently verified by reverting `turbo.json` alone and reproducing the identical failure with the same shell-exported env vars, then restoring it and confirming success.
+Fixed by adding every variable `@oneworld/config#loadEnv()` validates (`packages/config/src/env.ts`) to `turbo.json`'s `globalEnv`.

+**Decisions made:** none resolving spec section 35 items.

+**Deviations from the spec:** none.

+**Gaps surfaced:**

+- `apps/admin` isn't deployed yet and has no `vercel.json` of its own - it will need the same treatment (its own Vercel project, Root Directory `apps/admin`, `vercel.json` with a `--filter=@oneworld/admin` build) whenever it's ready to deploy.
+- `turbo.json`'s `globalEnv` list must be kept in sync with `packages/config/src/env.ts`'s Zod schema by hand - adding a new env var to one without the other reproduces exactly the `DATABASE_URL` failure above, just for the new var instead.

 ### 2026-07-28 - Phase 1: Airport World and Player Onboarding

 **Spec sections touched:** 6 (Onboarding), 7 (Accounts/Ledger), 9 (Housing),